Add like

 Management of adult-onset Still's disease: evidence- and consensus-based recommendations by experts.

-BACKGROUND: Adult-onset Still's disease (AOSD) is a rare condition characterized by fevers, rash, and arthralgia/arthritis.
-Most doctors treating AOSD in the Netherlands treat <5 patients per year.
+OBJECTIVES: Adult-onset Still's disease (AOSD) is a rare condition characterized by fevers, rash, and arthralgia/arthritis; most doctors treating AOSD in the Netherlands treat <5 patients per year.
 Currently, there is no internationally accepted treatment guideline for AOSD.
+The objectives of this study were to conduct a Delphi panel aimed at reaching consensus about diagnostic and treatment strategies for patients with AOSD and to use the outcomes as a basis for a treatment algorithm.

 METHODS: The Delphi panel brought together 18 AOSD experts: rheumatologists, internists and paediatricians.
-The Delphi process consisted of 3 rounds.
-In the first two rounds, online list of questions and statements were completed.
+The Delphi process consisted of three rounds.
+In the first two rounds, online lists of questions and statements were completed.
 In the third round, final statements were discussed during a virtual meeting and a final vote took place.
 Consensus threshold was set at 80%.
 Two targeted literature searches were performed identifying the level of evidence of the consensus-based statements.

-CONCLUSIONS: In this Delphi panel, a high level of consensus was achieved on recommendations for diagnosis and therapy of AOSD that can serve as a basis for a treatment guideline.
+CONCLUSION: In this Delphi panel, a high level of consensus was achieved on recommendations for diagnosis and therapy of AOSD that can serve as a basis for a treatment guideline.

 Full text links